More About Reefers & Insulation

 Do not block the evaporator air intake or outlets.

-Allow space around all sides of the load for air circulation.
+Allow space around all sides of the cargo load for air circulation.

-When using power standby check that the mains power supply is suitably rated to power the reefer unit.
+Using standby power, check that the mains power supply is suitably rated to power the reefer unit (Min 20A).

 Switch the vehicle engine off and cab control off before connecting mains power.

-Avoid using additional extension leads.
-Maximum length of cable 25 feet
+Avoid using additional extension leads on electric standby.
+Maximum length of cable is 25 feet.